iron-io/iron_worker_java/README.md

 ## Run It

-Prefered way is to use provided builders like Params or TaskOptions, but you can fall back and pass Map<String, Object> instead.
+Prefered way is to use provided builders like Params or TaskOptions, but you can fall back and pass Map&lt;String, Object&gt; instead.

 ```java
 // specififying some options